Mahindra & Mahindra: Acquisitions

 In January 2018, Mahindra announced its foray into the sprayers business through the acquisition of a 26% equity stake in M.I.T.R.A.
 Agro Equipments Pvt Ltd, a Maharashtra-based AgTech company (MITRA).
 In March 2020, Mahindra further increased its stake in the company to 39%.

 In February 2018, Mahindra acquired a minority stake of 22.9% percent in Carnot Technologies.
-Carnot Technologies owns and operates smart car solutions firm CarSense.
+Carnot Technologies owns and operates smart car firm CarSense.

 In May 2018, Mahindra signed a share subscription agreement to acquire up to 10% share capital of Canada's IT firm Resson Aerospace Corporation.
-Resson is focussed on providing technology solutions for agriculture.
-It has developed a system that captures and interprets images to give farmers information about the state of their fields and crops.
+Resson has developed a system that captures and interprets images to give farmers information about the state of their fields and crops.

 In June 2019, Mahindra purchased an 11.25% stake in Switzerland-based agro technology firm Gamaya.
 The acquisition enabled Mahindra to further develop and deploy next-generation farming capabilities such as precision agriculture and digital farming technologies.

+In December 2023, Mahindra & Mahindra acquired a 60.01% stake in Emergent Solren Private Limited, a solar power generator subsidiary of Mahindra Holdings Limited, for ₹288.05 crore.